 The SOUND statement causes the specified note to begin playing as soon as the statement is executed.
-The note will continue playing until the program encounters another SOUND statement with the same aexp1 or an END statement.
+The note will continue playing until the program encounters another SOUND statement with the same aexpl or an END statement.
 The SOUND parameters are described as follows:

-- aexp1 Is one of the four voice available on the Atari (number 0 - 3). - Is the frequency (pitch) of the sound, and ranges between 0 and aexp2 255.
-The lower aexp2 is, the higher the frequency. - Is a measure of the sound's distortion (fuzziness).
-Valid numbers aexp3 are 0 - 14, even numbers only.
-A value of 10 creates pure tones like a flute, and a 12 produces sounds similar to a guitar. - aexp4 Is the volume of the sound.
+- aexpl is one of the four vioces available on the Atari (number $\emptyset 3$ ). - aexp2 is the frequency (pitch) of the sound, and ranges between Ø and 255.
+The lower aexp2 is, the higher the frequency. - aexp3 is a measure of the sound's distortion (fuzziness).
+Valid numbers are 0 - 14, even numbers only.
+A value of 10 creates pure tones like a flute, and a 12 produces sounds similar to a guitar. - aexp4 is the volume of the sound.
 Valid values are 1 - 15; the lower the number, the lower the volume.